-- 92. Providers should publish clear information for students about their complaints, appeals and other internal processes.
-The information should: - describe the overall purpose of the process - give an overview of what steps will be followed - indicate whether a partner organisation will be involved during the process - describe some possible outcomes of the process and any limits on what the process may address - set out clearly the steps a student should take to begin the process, including any deadlines that apply.
+- 91. Providers should publish clear information for students about their complaints, appeals and other internal processes.
+The information should: - describe the overall purpose of the process - · give an overview of what steps will be followed - indicate whether a partner organisation will be involved during the process - describe some possible outcomes of the process and any limits on what the process may address - set out clearly the steps a student should take to begin the process, including any deadlines that apply.

-- 93. It is not necessary for the documentation to set out in detail how each complaint, academic appeal or other issue will be handled.
-The provider that receives the complaint, academic appeal or other concern at the first stage should tell the student what they need to do if they wish to progress the matter to the next stage.
-It may be helpful to include some information in course specific handbooks. - 94.
+- 92. It is not necessary for the documentation to set out in detail how each complaint, academic appeal or other issue will be handled.
+The provider that receives the complaint, academic appeal or other concern at the first stage should tell the student what they need to do if they wish to progress the matter to the next stage. - 93.
 Where students are expected to engage with more than one organisation during an internal process, providers should direct students to the appropriate route for contact, for example by providing an email address, link to a web contact form, or phone number.
-It is not good practice to expect students to identify the relevant person or function to contact. - 95.
+It is not good practice to expect students to identify the relevant person or function to contact. - 94.
 Students on courses of study that are delivered within a partnership arrangement may be members of more than one academic community, and/or professional community.
 They may study and live alongside students who are studying towards qualifications awarded in quite different contexts.
 Students are often alert to differences in their experiences and value consistency of approach.
-It is important that providers in partnership arrangements operate their internal processes in ways that result in overall consistency of decision-making in respect of students on similar routes. - 96.
+It is important that providers in partnership arrangements operate their internal processes in ways that result in overall consistency of decision-making in respect of students on similar routes. - 95.
 If there are significant differences in the availability, operation or possible outcomes of internal processes for students on courses of study subject to a partnership arrangement, compared to students studying with only one provider, then providers should be able to present a clear rationale for this to students.
 Providers should be mindful of their obligations to provide clear information to applicants that could be material to their decision to study for a qualification under a particular route or via a particular partner.
-For example, it would be appropriate for a delivery provider to draw students' attention to a re-assessment policy in operation on a course of study delivered in partnership with a particular awarding partner, if that policy is more restrictive than its approach on similar courses not delivered in a partnership arrangement. - 97.
-It is important that staff are given appropriate information and training on the points above so that they can correctly advise students.
+For example, it would be appropriate for a delivery provider to draw students' attention to a re-assessment policy in operation on a course of study delivered in partnership with a particular awarding partner, if that policy is more restrictive than its approach on similar courses not delivered in a partnership arrangement.